Daoist Eight Virtues 道教八德 of Wudang Chun Yang Leanage

 Manners and etiquette

-Respect towards one another, courtesy of others like the bow or salute.
+Pay respect towards one another, courtesies like the bow or salute.
 If you are invited to someone’s house, people are very hospitable.

 Do not want material things.
 Do not want more than life and accept hardhips.
 Do not want what is not yours.
 This lays the foundation for chǐ耻.